 Respondent Organisation Comment Parish Council Response Proposed changes heritage asset.
 We do not believe it to be of local significance.
 The other side of the semi-detached property has already undergone a huge extension program and bears no resemblance to our side or 3 and 4 Hillside Cottages.
 Our own property has been modernised and altered to accommodate a modern lifestyle including upvc double glazing, and an external porch at the front, to the extent that we cannot see how it fits the criteria of any points given in the Archaeological interest, Architectural interest, Artistic interest or Historic interest categories.
 The information from the Parish Council states that the house was built by a local builder with bricks made in Wickhambrook (Archaeological Interest) we have not seen any evidence to support this statement with the bricks being advised as 'standard' by any tradesmen that we have requested to attend the property.
 Had this property been of genuine interest it should have been earmarked many years ago prior to the various owners changing the character of the initial plain building.
-It is basically a standard semidetached house that has been modernised to the extent that it now represents modern housing and not something of interest (Artistic Interest).
-We cannot understand the comment made 'the Cottages are unique to Wickhambrook amongst local villages' there seems to be no evidence to support the basis of this statement and given the current visual appearance of the house with all the modern attributes it is a nonsense to use this category of Historic Interest.
-Pre-Submission consultation, the Parish Council has resolved not to identify non-designated heritage assets in the Plan. supporting paragraphs to delete reference to specific non-designated heritage assets.
-S Booty - However will this even be properly considered Following consideration of comments received at the Pre-Submission Amend Policy WHB11 and supporting
+It is basically a standard semidetached house that has been modern housing and not something of interest (Artistic Interest).
+We cannot understand the comment made 'the Cottages are unique to Wickhambrook amongst local villages' there seems to be no evidence to support the basis of this statement and given the modern attributes it is a nonsense to use this category of Historic Interest.
+Pre-Submission consultation, the Parish Council has resolved not to identify non-designated heritage assets in the Plan. supporting paragraphs to delete reference to specific non- designated heritage assets.
+S Booty 1 However will this even be properly considered Following consideration of comments received at the Pre-Submission Amend Policy WHB11 and supporting